openstack/networking-midonet/README.rst

 Core plugin and L3 service plugin
 ---------------------------------

-The following entry in ``neutron.conf`` enables MidoNet as the Neutron plugin.
+The following entry in ``/etc/neutron/neutron.conf`` enables MidoNet as the Neutron plugin.
 There are two plugins to choose from.

 Plugin v1, which is compatible with MidoNet v2015.06::